Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_basic.rst

    **Important Update: Deprecated Method**

-   Starting from PyTorch Lightning v1.0.0, the `resume_from_checkpoint` parameter has been deprecated.
-To resume training from a checkpoint, use the `ckpt_path` parameter in the `fit()` method.
+   Starting from PyTorch Lightning v1.0.0, the `resume_from_checkpoint` argument has been deprecated.
+To resume training from a checkpoint, use the `ckpt_path` argument in the `fit()` method.
    Please update your code accordingly to avoid potential compatibility issues.

 ************************